MetaMorphic-Digital/draw-steel/src/docs/System-Automation.md

 If an actor falls below 50 % of their maximum stamina, they automatically get the `winded` status effect applied to them.
 This status does not have any effects by itself.
 If the actor's stamina gets healed above the 50 % threshold, the `winded` status automatically if removed.

-## Active Effects

-The above automated conditions are bespoke active effects usable via the token HUD, but may further be enhanced directly via active effects.
-This is explained in more detail in the `Active Effect` page.

-### Linking status effects

-If an active effect is created, a status condition can be linked with it at the very bottom of the `Details` page.
-This has the result that the effect additionally to it's own eefects behaves as if the chosen status condition is activated for the actor.
-This includes effects such as `Frightened` or `Grabbed` that require a target to be the source of the effect.

-## Duration

-Draw Steel has three different predefined effect durations `End of Turn (EoT)`, `Save Ends`, and `End of Encounter`.
-Additionally, the Save Ends duration allows for defining the saving throw formula.
-The default is `1d10 + @combat.save.bonus`.

-+ `EoT` will automatically self-disable when an actor starts their turn after the affected actor had theirs.
-+ `Save Ends` will create prompts for owners that allow to change the save threshold (e.g. due to Ancestry effects) and a text field to enter situational bonuses.
-The roll message has a button to spend a hero token to automatically succeed.
-If multiple players own an actor, the active GM will receive a dialog to help delegate rolls.
-+ End of Encounter effects will automatically self-disable alongside the encounter.